 - 1. Q. What exactly is a Benefit-Eligible Casual Employee (BECE)? - A. A BECE is a position which is a hybrid of casual and part-time employment.
 A BECE has a guaranteed FTE (of no less than 0.4 FTE) but no committed hours per shift or shifts per shift cycle.
-The actual shifts will be determined by the Employer based on the availability provided by the BECE.
-Unlike a Casual Employee, a BECE has a commitment to work, and is entitled to sick leave, benefits and pensions.

-- 2. Q. Who is responsible for deciding that a BECE is to be created? - A. A Casual Employee may request to become a BECE at a mutually agreed FTE, or the Employer may post a BECE.
+The actual shifts will be determined by the employer based on the availability provided by the BECE.
+Unlike a casual employee, a BECE has a commitment to work, and is entitled to sick leave, benefits and pensions. - 2.
+Q. Who is responsible for deciding that a BECE is to be created? - A. A casual employee may request to become a BECE at a mutually agreed FTE, or the employer may post a BECE.
 The positing must indicate the specified FTE. - 3.
-Q. Is the Employer required to grant a Casual Employee's request to become a BECE? - A. No. An Employer would need to consider such a request in terms of their operational requirements and should consider factors such as the potential impact on retention, staffing requirements, a comparison of costs and benefits, etc. prior to responding to an Employee's request. - 4.
-Q. Can a full-time or part-time Employee become a BECE? - A. No. Only a Casual Employee may request to be converted to a BECE.
-A regular Employee could request to become a Casual Employee, conditional on becoming a BECE, however the Employer is not obligated to grant the request.
-Once the project is completed or terminated, they would have to apply on a posted vacancy to return to regular status. - 5.
-Q. How does vacation apply to a BECE? - A. The Local and the Employer must decide, prior to implementation, how vacation will apply.
-Some BECE may prefer to take unpaid vacation time and continue to be paid vacation pay on each pay day, others may prefer to take vacation with pay.
-In either event, the BECE will be required to take vacation and the Employer and the Local should discuss and agree upon the mechanism for booking the vacation time off work, whether it is paid or unpaid. - 6.
-Q. How much availability does the BECE need to provide? - A. A BECE must provide shift availability for greater than their guaranteed FTE.
-For example, if the Employee needs to work eight shifts in the next four weeks to meet his or her FTE, the Employee must provide at least nine shifts where they are available.
-Providing more than the minimum availability may enhance advanced scheduling of BECE and positively impact the success of the BECE pilot project.
+Q. Is the employer required to grant a casual employee's request to become a BECE? - A. No. An employer would need to consider such a request in terms of their operational requirements and should consider factors such as the potential impact on retention, staffing requirements, a comparison of costs and benefits, etc. prior to responding to an Employee's request. - 4.
+Q. Can a full-time or part-time employee become a BECE? - A. No. Only a casual employee may request to be converted to a BECE.
+A regular employee could request to become a casual employee, conditional on becoming a BECE, however the employer is not obligated to grant the request.
+In the event the BECE option is terminated, they would have to apply on a posted vacancy to return to regular status.

+5. Q. How does vacation apply to a BECE?

+A. Article 30.03 (d) applies to all BECEs.
+This means that they are paid vacation pay on each pay day and any vacation time taken is without pay.
+BECEs are required to take vacation and the employer and the Local should discuss and agree upon the mechanism for booking the vacation time off work.

+6. Q. How much availability does the BECE need to provide?

+A. A BECE must provide shift availability for greater than their guaranteed FTE.
+For example, if the employee needs to work eight shifts in the next four weeks to meet their FTE, the Employee must provide at least nine shifts where they are available.
+Providing more than the minimum availability may enhance advanced scheduling of BECE and positively impact the success of the BECE option.

-- 7. Q. How specific can or must the Employee be regarding availability? - A. It was intended that the Employee would provide availability for shifts (i.e.: I am available for day shift or evening shift on that day) rather than start and end times (i.e.: I am available from noon until 1815h on that day). - 8.
-Q. Can a BECE line be selected by others through the provisions of Article 12.02 when a new schedule is posted? - A. It is recommended that for the length of the Pilot Project, in order to properly assess the usefulness of these projects, that these lines be exempt from the application of Article 12.02. - 9.
-Q. What if the BECE Pilot Project is just is not working out as expected? - A. Either the Employee or the Employer can terminate a BECE project.
-An Employee must provide 28 days notice of termination, after which the Employee resumes their previous status as a Casual Employee.
+7. Q. How specific can or must the employee be regarding availability?

+A. It was intended that the employee would provide availability for shifts (i.e.: I am available for day shift or evening shift on that day) rather than start and end times (i.e.: I am available from noon until 1815h on that day).

+8. Q. Can a BECE line be selected by others through the provisions of Article 12.02 when a new schedule is posted?

+A. While BECE's have a guaranteed FTE, they do not have a line in the schedule.
+As such, the work performed by a BECE cannot be selected by others through the provisions of Article 12.02 when a new schedule is posted.

+9. Q. What if the BECE option is just is not working out as expected?

+A. Either the employee or the employer can terminate a BECE arrangement.
+An employee must provide 28 days' notice of termination, after which they resume their previous status as a casual employee.